Report Filter

 This service area provides statewide trust accounting and financial reporting services to Commonwealth agencies, institutions, and several of its debt-issuing authorities.
 Some highlights include:

-As of June 30, 2024, approximately $10 billion in public deposits, net of federal deposit insurance, was secured by securities pledged as collateral to the Treasury Board by the banks and savings institutions holding Virginia public deposits.
+At June 30, 2025, approximately $9.4 billion in public deposits, net of federal deposit insurance, was secured by securities pledged as collateral to the Treasury Board by the banks and savings institutions holding Virginia public deposits.

-As of June 30, 2024, over $498 million in securities pledged by insurance companies conducting business in the Commonwealth were held as collateral by the Treasury for the benefit of Virginia insurance policyholders.
+At June 30, 2025, over $409 million in securities pledged by insurance companies conducting business in the Commonwealth were held as collateral by the Treasury for the benefit of Virginia insurance policyholders.

 Mission Alignment and Authority